 I would be thrilled to get you started on your journey to true healing through using food as medicine!
 Most of my clients see vast improvements time and time again with my program.
 I seek to make progress through steps that won’t overwhelm you throughout our work together, but improve your health step-by-step along the way.

 In short, functional nutrition takes a different approach to chronic diseases like rheumatoid arthritis, psoriatic arthritis and fibromyalgia than our conventional medicine system.

 Natural treatments like food, movement, sleep, and mind-body exercises are at the heart of every treatment.

 Studies are finding functional medicine is safer, cheaper, and more effective in many cases.

-Of all the solutions we have tried to help my husband’s autoimmune arthritis and psoriasis, both conventional and functional, functional nutrition has brought the best results with the least ill side effects and risks.
+Of all the solutions we have tried to help my husband’s autoimmune arthritis and psoriasis, both conventional and functional, diet therapies have brought the best results with the least ill side effects and risks.